red-collar-official/flutter_kore/packages/umvvm/doc/testing.md

 expect(interactor.checkEventWasReceived(TestEvent), true);
 ```

-If you need to reset received events information, for example to check again for same events you can clear this information as follows:
+If you need to reset received events information, for example, to check again for the same events, you can clear this information as follows:

 ```dart
 interactor.cleanupReceivedEvents();
 ```

-More info about event bus can be found [here](./event_bus.md).
+More information about the event bus can be found [here](./event_bus.md).

-For apis you can mock api results with <b>simulateResponse</b> and <b>simulateResult</b>
+For APIs, you can mock API results with `simulateResponse` and `simulateResult`.

-Typical example of Api mocks for tests:
+A typical example of API mocks for tests:

 ```dart
 class MockPostsApiResponse extends PostsApi {